Table of Contents

-The latest data available on the worldwide market for crowdfunding shows a market in rapid growth in all regions of the world with a worldwide growth rate of 44.2%.
-The three countries dominating the world’s crowdfunding market is China, the United States, and the United Kingdom.
-China still represents the largest crowdfunding volume in the world with a market share of an astonishing 86% followed by the USA with 10.3% and the UK with 1.88%.
-Next on the list, we find countries like Australia, South Korea, Canada, France, Germany, Japan, and the Netherlands – all with a significantly smaller market share.
+Where last year’s worldwide crowdfunding statistics showed a market in rapid growth in all regions of the world, a recently published report displays a more varied situation.
+The three countries dominating the world’s crowdfunding market are still China, the United States, and the United Kingdom, but where the US and the UK still show impressive growth rates of 42.4% and 30.7%, respectively, the Chinese funding volume has dropped by -39.9%.
+However, China is still the market leader worldwide with a market share of 70.7%, followed by the US with 20.0%, and the UK with 3.4%.
+Next on the list, we find countries like the Netherlands, Indonesia, Germany, Australia, Japan, France, and Canada – all with significantly smaller market share.

 This article will provide an overview of the worldwide market for crowdfunding, which includes financing models like P2P consumer lending and P2P business lending, real estate crowdfunding, invoice trading, balance sheet lending, equity-based crowdfunding, reward-based crowdfunding, donation-based crowdfunding, and more.

 If you want a deeper explanation of the general phenomenon of crowdfunding before reading on, a good place to visit is this thorough article about the main crowdfunding models.
 Otherwise, we hope you will enjoy this walk-through of the global crowdfunding market with a focus on statistics and market developments.